decenter2021/osculating2mean/README.md

 # 🛰 osculating2mean

-to do:
-- gitignove asm, figures, ds stroes

 ## 🎯 Features
 - Convert **osculating orbital elements** to/from **mean orbital elements** using spherical harmonics Earth gravity potential in MATLAB.